bluesky66-dev/kibana/src/core/server/saved_objects/migrationsv2/README.md

         3. If an instance starts a saved object migration, wait X ms before killing the process and restarting the migration.
         4. Keep decreasing X until migrations are barely able to complete.
-        5. If a migration fails with a fatal error, start a HyperSec Kibana that doesn't get restarted.
+        5. If a migration fails with a fatal error, start a Kibana that doesn't get restarted.
 Given enough time, it should always be able to successfully complete the migration.